tillioss/tilli-ide/README.md

 # tilli-ide

 The IDE (Integrated Development Environment) helps users create, manage, and modify content on the Tilli Web App without the need for specialized technical knowledge.
-In simple terms this tool helps you build more modules without needing to write all the code from scratch (or even know how to code at all)
+In simple terms this tool helps you build more modules.

 ********************
 # Installing Tilli IDE